JonathanReyess/colabai/README.md

 ### Moving Forward

-Our focus lies on enhancing consistency and accuracy within our project through prompt engineering.
-To achieve this, we aim to dockerize the project and manage it independently, enabling us to implement memory and session management effectively.
+Looking towards the future, our focus lies on enhancing consistency and accuracy within our project through prompt engineering.
+Furthermore we aim to dockerize the project and manage it independently, enabling us to implement memory and session management effectively.
 Our ideal trajectory involves establishing a multi-agent workflow: initially classifying user questions using a model, then directing them to a relevant language model with tailored context and prompts for optimal responses.
 This approach ensures that each query receives the most suitable and accurate answer, refining the user experience and bolstering the project's efficacy.